yzhao062/pyod/docs/example.rst

         X, y= generate_data(train_only=True)  # load data

-2. First initialize 20 kNN outlier detectors with different k (10 to 200), and get the outlier scores:
+2. Initialize 20 kNN outlier detectors with different k (10 to 200), and get the outlier scores.

     .. code-block:: python